 These weren’t the document management tools of the 1990s and 2000s.
 They monitored contracts in-flight, and they integrated with other tools like cloud storage solutions and eSignature tools.
 During this decade, “contract lifecycle management” became the new category of contract management because it referred to tools that handled document generation, processing, and archival — capabilities that had previously been handled by disparate tools.

 Because CRM and ERP were already ubiquitous, CLM tools often went to market by targeting segments of CRM and ERP customers.
-For example, some CLMs targeted exclusively Salesforce customers, since they knew that Salesforce customers were already tracking prospect information in a CRM, and that this information could be fed into contracts.
-Moreover, CLM vendors knew that they could tap into a large market by building and selling their product through Salesforce’s AppExchange.
+For example, some CLM software targeted exclusively Salesforce customers, since they knew that Salesforce customers were already tracking prospect information in a CRM, and that this information could be fed into contracts.
+Moreover, contract lifecycle management vendors knew that they could tap into a large market by building and selling their product through Salesforce’s AppExchange.